 “Caring Fathers” program has a very clear structure.
 It acquires healthy techniques for coping with frustrating situations, and helps to determine how one’s choices and behaviours as a parent affect children and their mothers.
 It is about fostering men’s empathy, responsibility, and motivation to change.
 They will become more aware of the possibilities to regulate violent and negligent attitudes and behaviour, and they will learn to use different techniques to strengthen the relationship between themselves and the child.
 The program uses combinations of cognitive-behavioural therapy techniques, psycho education, addresses the theory of gender dynamics in a violent relationship, and applies zero tolerance to violent attitudes.

-Punishment for domestic violence (or social problems) is not effective.
-Through punishment, we change superficial behaviour, but it does not change the real feelings that provoke violent behaviour.
+Punishment for domestic violence (or social problems) is not effective in isolation, although it might provide at least temporary respite from abuse for mothers and their children and offer some space for reflection and action.
+Through punishment, we may change behaviour at a surface level, but might not change the real thoughts and feelings that provoke violent behaviour.
 It is still profoundly evoked by internal change.
 In the case of social problems, it is more effective to offer social programs.
 Unfortunately, there is no magic wand in this situation.
 The father may be intimidating in some ways, but he still has an important affection for the child.
 Sometimes fathers see their child as a property, but in reality, it is not so.
 A child is an opportunity for us.
 Being a father can be an essential motivation for change.